nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     Use case resumes at step 1.

-#### Use case: Remove an Order
+#### Use case: Delete an Order

 **MSS**

-1. User enters an order number to remove.
+1. User enters an order number to delete.
-2. CHIM removes the order from the list of orders.
+2. CHIM deletes the order from the list of orders.

    Use case ends.